How I Healed from Crippling Social Anxiety After 15 Years — My Story

 When It Started Destroying Everything

-I left the police in 2000 and moved into leadership roles — exactly the kind of work that put me in social situations constantly.
-I could perform when I needed to, but the social component became unbearable.
+After leaving the police in 2000, I moved into leadership roles — exactly the kind of work that put me constantly in social situations.
+I could perform when I needed to.
+But the social component became unbearable.
 I developed full social phobia and agoraphobia.

-During the mid-2000s, going out and socialising was, as I put it, "about as much fun as drinking from a fire hose."
+By the mid-2000s, going out and socialising was, as I put it at the time, "about as much fun as drinking from a fire hose."

 I sabotaged sporting, business, music, and social opportunities.
 I left jobs.
 I burned bridges.
 I went bankrupt in 2008.
 My relationship with the mother of my two oldest children, Finn and Paige-Huia, broke down.
 She had endured the worst years of my life.
 I don't blame her.